pagkly/Zed/Investopedia4/Food and Drug Administration (FDA).md

 ## Ways FDA Approvals Influence Industry and the Market

 Companies that are focused on the development and sale of new drugs can be left without key products to drive their revenue if their products fail to receive approvals.
-The influence the FDA wields regarding drug testing can affect the stock market.
+The influence the FDA wields regarding drug testing can affect the [[Stock|stock]] market.
 The release of test data might be seen by investors as a measure for future growth for companies that manufacture and market drugs.

 The FDA is responsible for inspecting and reviewing production facilities that make items that are regulated by the agency.
 This includes but is not limited to vaccine and drug manufacturers, blood banks, food processing facilities, dairy farms, animal feed processors, and compounding pharmacies.